Ways to Give Back to the Outdoors

 The great outdoors gives us a lot, and it’s our responsibility as humans to make sure we give back.
+Spending time outdoors is one of the great wonders of life, so we want to make sure generations to come can enjoy it all the same.
 The great thing is it doesn’t take much added effort or even money to do this, just a little more thought.

 Some ways to respect our outdoor community and give back to the outdoors:

 - Stay informed and be aware.
-Know what wildlife exists in the areas you’re visiting, and know how to protect yourself and them.
+Know what wildlife exists in the areas you’re visiting in everyday life, and know how to protect yourself and them.
 We’ll never say no to a good hunt, but there’s a time and place for this, and unless you’re on a hunting trip, you’re catching your own food, or you’re in a life or death scenario, you should avoid causing harm to the wildlife around you.

 - Don’t feed wildlife.
 The more comfortable animals become with human food, the more likely they are to become a nuisance and invade campsites, which often leads to harm.
-Keep your campsite clean and pick up trash and excess food.
+Next time you take a camping trip, keep your campsite clean and pick up trash and excess food.
+At any present moment in natural ecosystems, you could be in the vicinity of wildlife.
+So, be mindful of where you dispose of old food and trash.

-- Try to avoid hiking at dawn or dusk.
+- Try to avoid taking a hiking trip at dawn or dusk.
 This is when wildlife is most active, so hit the trails between breakfast and dinner and allow wildlife to roam and feed freely.

 - Inform a ranger of any animal encounters.
-If you come face-to-face with a bear, moose, mountain lion, or other potentially dangerous animal, make sure you take note of your location, leave the location as soon as it’s safe, and report it to a ranger.
+Time spent outdoors could lead you to come face-to-face with a bear, moose, mountain lion, or other potentially dangerous animal.
+Make sure you take note of your location, leave the location as soon as it’s safe, and report it to a ranger.
 This will help keep other hikers and campers safe and aware.

 - Inform a ranger of sick animals.
 If you see a sick or dead animal, especially a larger or more dangerous one, report it to a ranger as this could be a sign of infection or danger in the area.
 Eradicating it early on means healthier wildlife and a safer environment for all of us.